tic-tac-token/ttt-book/src/chapters/2/marking-spaces.md

 Test result: ok.
 4 passed; 0 failed; finished in 1.90ms
 ```

 Of course, we get a lot more for free, too!
 The caller can mark the board with any arbitrary string: a "B", a "💖", a "Solidity rocks!", whatever.
-Let's add some validation to allow only "X" and "O".
+Let's add some validation to allow only the markers "X" and "O".